gtxll8/Project5-Linux-Server-Configuration/README.md

 CREATE ROLE
 postgre
 ```
-securing postgres, no remote.
+securing postgres - no remote.
 For this we are looking into the host based authentication file:

 ```
 sudo nano /etc/postgresql/9.3/main/pg_hba.conf